hipe/tmx/lib/skylab/meta-hell/doc/issues/053-discussion-of-all-the-meta-property-libraries.md

 mistakenly that it would somehow make life easier. it did not. a longterm goal is to absorb all the good parts of this into the above.

+(further discussion of this library is in [#ta-045] - tan-man at the time of this writing straddled far into both libraries)

 ## then came the N-meta experiment with [ba] field